gazanfar-ali/-gazanfar-ali/README.md

 ---

 🎯 **Current Focus**
-• Advancing my expertise in Artificial Intelligence and Machine Learning
+• Advancing my expertise in Artificial Intelligence, Machine Learning & Computer Vision
  • Contributing to collaborative projects and open-source initiatives
 • Growing as a developer through hands-on experience and teamwork